Stephen Carroll (footballer): Detroit City

 In 2017, Carroll made the move to amateur side Detroit City FC, who at the time competed in the NPSL.
 He remained with the club through to 2020 in the NPSL, as well as their spell in the NISA, winning numerous titles with the club, being named captain in 2019.

 On 10 January 2022, Carroll was re-signed by Detroit as they made the move to the fully professional USL Championship.
 On October 14, 2023, Carroll, along with teammates Nate Steinwascher, Connor Rutz, and Maxi Rodriguez were honored as "City Centurions" for playing in at least 100 games with the club.

+On 19 November 2025, Carroll's retirement from professional football was announced, along with a move to Detroit City's front office.